artzhuravel/minesweeper-ai-solver/README.md

 ![Python](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 A constraint-based Minesweeper AI solver that uses multiple inference strategies to achieve high win rates.
 The solver combines logical deduction with probabilistic guessing to solve boards of any difficulty level.
+The goal of the solver is to open/mark as many cells as possible, not necessarily to finish the game as quickly as possible.

 <p align="center">
   <img src="assets/win_demo_recording.gif" width="500" alt="Win Demo">